 - chopped fresh parsley for garnish, optional

-- finely shredded Romano cheese for serving, optional (not added to calorie count)
+- finely shredded Romano cheese or more Parmesan for serving, optional (not added to calorie count)

 - Cook pasta according to directions listed on package.
 Meanwhile, in a medium saucepan melt butter over medium heat.
 Once fully melted mix in flour and cook, whisking constantly for 2 minutes.
 Gradually add in a little milk at time, whisking vigorously until smooth after each addition.
 Stir in cream, lemon juice, salt and garlic powder.
 While stirring constantly to prevent lumps from forming, cook sauce until mixture thickens and begins to gently bubble.